-- Inspection, service history, and analysis based on logical and practical possibilities.
+- Inspection, service history, and analysis are based on logical and practical possibilities.

 - A ready escape plan in case of a fault.

-- Proper developed guidelines that has already been followed in other organizations or locations without fault.
+- Properly developed guidelines that have already been followed in other organizations or locations without fault.

 So, using the above best practices during hot bolting, a majority of the problems can easily be avoided.
-So, even though there are safety concerns during hot bolting, it must be minimised using safe, established procedures.
+So, even though there are safety concerns during hot bolting, they must be minimized using safe, established procedures.

 Standards for Hot Bolting